 We spent four months in Hoi An researching and writing about its distinctive style of Vietnamese cuisine, grazing at its markets and street food stalls, and dining in its restaurants every single day, so this is our very personal itinerary of the best of Hoi An for food lovers, everything tried and tested.

-We included Hoi An on our recent epic 22-day Vietnam Culinary Tour and we will spend time in the UNESCO-World Heritage listed town again on our next Vietnam food adventure, which we’re currently scheduling.
-Do let us know if you’d like to join us.
-Dates coming very soon.
+We included Hoi An on our recent epic 22-day Vietnam Culinary Tour and we will spend time in the UNESCO-World Heritage listed town again on our next Vietnam food adventure in July 2019.
+We still have a couple of spots left so do let us know if you’d like to join us.
+Link to the itinerary below.

-Here’s how we like to spend 48 hours in Hoi An and how you can make the most of two days.
+Here’s how we like to spend 48 hours in Hoi An and how you can make the most of two days in Hoi An.

 48 HOURS IN HOI AN – A TWO DAY ITINERARY FOR FOOD LOVERS